 3. “Celebration Day” is coming up!
 What does the format of the day look like and what can you do to prepare?

-1. Discover the value of designing your own website.
+1. Discover the value of project-based learning for your students.

 2. Explore virtual field trips to use with your students.